Potato Festival

 Huble Homestead Historic Site is a 30 minute drive north of Prince George, BC.
 Leave the city behind and make your way up Highway 97 for 40 kilometres, before turning off on Mitchell Road to continue another 6 kilometres down a well-maintained dirt road.

-Huble Homestead is dog friendly and open daily from 10:00am to 5:00pm for guided tours and shopping in the General Store.
+Huble Homestead is dog friendly and is open from 10:00am to 5:00pm daily until September 1, and weekends from September 6 to October 12.
+Take a guided tour or shop in the General Store.
 Enjoy a picnic or purchase lunch from the BBQ as you relax in the fresh air.
 Admission is by donation, with a recommended amount of $10.00 per family.
+We're closer than you think!

 We acknowledge the financial support of the Province of British Columbia.